-Professor Witt is the recipient of a Humboldt Fellowship for Experienced Researchers (2011/12).
+Professor Witt received of a Humboldt Fellowship for Experienced Researchers in 2011/12.
 He currently serves as the General Editor of Asian Business & Management, a major academic journal on business and management in the Asian context, and as a Senior Editor of the Management and Organization Review.

 Professor Witt holds a Ph.D. and M.A. from Harvard University and an A.B. from Stanford University.
 He has lived in China, France, Germany, Japan, Korea, Singapore, and the United States.